 Wipe the dipstick clean, reinsert it, and then remove it to check the oil level.

-The oil level should be between the minimum and maximum marks on the dipstick or within the designated range in the sight glass.
+The oil level should be between the minimum and maximum marks on the dipstick.
+If equipped with an oil level sight glass on the engine, the oil level is generally between the designated range in the sight glass.

 Used oil should never be disposed of in regular household waste or poured down drains.
 It is harmful to the environment.